 - With the mixer on low, add in the flour mixture alternating with the buttermilk until combined.
 Scrape down the bowl and stir in the coconut and pecans.

-- Bake for 30 minutes or until golden brown and the edges of the cake start to pull away from the sides of the pan.
+- Bake for 30 to 35 minutes or until golden brown and the edges of the cake start to pull away from the sides of the pan.
 Let the cakes cool in the pans for 15 minutes then remove and continue cooling completely on wire racks.

 For the Frosting: